 John J. Baker

-John Baker explains how he knew the war was coming.
+John J. Baker recalls being a student in Japan when men were rotating in and out of Korea.
+He recalls General Hodge coming to Japan in 1949 to see General MacArthur, but the General would not see him at the time.
+John J. Baker expands on how he knew the war was coming.
 He remembers having a conversation about how the North Koreans were training with the Russians to prepare for war.
-He also shares about a message that he remember came from General MacArthur.
+He shares about a message that he remembers came from General MacArthur.

 Now What They Expected

 In this clip, John J. Baker describes how the Korean people had to deal with the physical destruction around them.
 He shares when then men went down to the village and found food.
 There was an older woman cooking the food who he spoke to her in Japanese and found out it wasn’t the food that he expected!

 John Baker details the stark reality of war as he shares how they dug into foxholes and experienced enemy fire.
 He includes specific details of the helplessness he felt when others in his unit were severely wounded in battle.

 No Longer Embarrassed

 John Baker offers a passionate reply when asked about what Korea means to him.
 He explains feeling embarrassed about the war and ashamed to come home.
 He felt concerned about what his family would think about him.
 However, he is proud today of what Korea has accomplished.